jackseagrist/Wildfire_Hackathon/index.md

 Machine Learning - Don't have the time scale data that we need to make model really work.
 We would need for a single fire the shapefile perimeters at smaller time steps, not just the final perimeter.
 Then we would have to add in the temporal data somehow.
 Potentially by making raster values for each datastack where the pixel value is based on the time from ignition

+From Scott Westrope - Redundancy.
+Example is the Tubbs fire where they lost 72 cell towers in 4 hours.
+Thinking about actual use of the system, it would be good to have it be redundant and still work if towers go down, or if the users are out in the middle of nowhere with no/limited signal (have some type of feature where you can download model based on current/future conditions onto phone and operate that way)

+Improved modelling capabilities - talk about what we would need to add in to improve the model

 #### Data
 GEE - Data Layers